-Summarizing the findings Standard Rationale and elaboration C75 Including a 'Summary of Findings' table Highly desirable Include a 'Summary of Findings' table according to recommendations described in Chapter 10 of the Cochrane Handbook (version 5 or later).
-Specifically: include results for one population group (with few exceptions); indicate the intervention and the comparison intervention; include seven or fewer patient-important outcomes; describe the outcomes (e.g. scale, scores, follow-up); indicate the number of participants and studies for each outcome; present at least one baseline risk for each dichotomous outcome (e.g. study population or median/medium risk) and baseline scores for continuous outcomes (if appropriate); summarize the intervention effect (if appropriate); and include a measure of the quality of the body of evidence.
+Summarizing the findings Standard Rationale and elaboration C75 Including a 'Summary of Findings' table Highly desirable Include a 'Summary of Findings' table according to recommendations described in Chapter 11 of the Cochrane Handbook (version 5 or later).
+Specifically: include results for one population group (with few exceptions); indicate the intervention and the comparison intervention; include seven or fewer patientimportant outcomes; describe the outcomes (e.g. scale, scores, follow-up); indicate the number of participants and studies for each outcome; present at least one baseline risk for each dichotomous outcome (e.g. study population or median/medium risk) and baseline scores for continuous outcomes (if appropriate) summarize the intervention effect (if appropriate); and include a measure of the quality of the body of evidence.
 These are standards which should be consistently applied across reviews.
 Authors should justify why a 'Summary of Findings' table is not included if this is the case.
 See Handbook 11.5 C76 Assessing the quality of the body of evidence Mandatory Use the five GRADE considerations (study limitations, consistency of effect, imprecision, indirectness and publication bias) to assess the quality of the body of evidence for each outcome, and to draw conclusions about the quality of evidence within the text of the review.
 GRADE is the most widely used system for summarising confidence in effects of the interventions by outcome across studies.
 It is preferable to use the GRADE tool (as implemented in GRADEprofiler and described in the help system of the software).
 This should help to ensure that author teams are accessing the same information to inform their judgments.
-The five GRADE considerations should be addressed irrespective of whether the review includes a 'Summary of Findings' table See Handbook 12.2 C77 Justifying assessments of the quality of the body of evidence Mandatory Justify and document all assessments of the quality of the body of evidence (for example downgrading or upgrading if using the GRADE tool).
-By adopting a structured approach, transparency is ensured in showing how interpretations have been formulated and the result is more informative to the reader.
-See Handbook 12.2.1
+Ideally, two people working independently should assess the quality of the body of evidence.
+The five GRADE considerations should be addressed irrespective of whether the review includes a 'Summary of Findings' table See Handbook 12.2 C77 Justifying assessments of the quality of the body of evidence Mandatory Control of the Control of Justify and document all assessments of the quality of the body of evidence (for example downgrading or upgrading if By adopting a structured approach, transparency is ensured in showing how interpretations have been formulated and the result is more informative to the reader.